xoxzo/blog.xoxzo.com/content/Engineering/automating-freeing-tabs-productivity-en.md

 ## Tab Overload Problems

 We spend a lot of time in our browser.
 Sometimes we dedicate a few browser tabs to do some simple repetitive activity like monitoring a certain page for changes.
-Eventually, we end of with a lot of open tabs, from some forgotten purpose.
+Eventually, we end up with a lot of open tabs for some forgotten purpose in the past.
 Maintaining a lot of tabs can sometimes even prevent us from quitting our browser application just because there's something "important" about those tabs.
 I admit, this used to happen to me.

 Browsers take up a lot of precious computing resources.
 The more tabs we keep, the less our computer can perform for other tasks.
 The problem eventually accumulates and we end up with a slow computer, preventing or slowing us down from accomplishing more important things and maintaining our productivity.
 Who wants a slow browser or computer?
 I sure wouldn't want to have to take care of my browser and its tabs like a pet or a plant, and grow many open tabs.